-- How will funding allocated from the Trust Fund address the dual goals of ecosystem restoration and economic restoration? - Under state plans, will there be guidance on how funds should be split among economic and ecosystem-related projects? - Is restoration funding derived from the Trust Fund intended to replace base state funding for ecosystem restoration and economic vitality or add to existing funding in state budgets?81 - The Comprehensive Plan contains seven objectives and notes that funding for these objectives will not be equally distributed.82 How will the funding be distributed?
-Are the objectives prioritized? - Is the Comprehensive Plan prioritizing ecological activities over economic activities? - Will the concept of ecosystem services be used to determine the priority of projects to be implemented?
+- How will funding allocated from the Gulf Coast Restoration Trust Fund balance the dual goals of ecosystem restoration and economic restoration? - Under state plans, will there be guidance on how funds should be split among economic and ecosystem-related projects? - Is restoration funding derived from the trust fund intended to replace state funding for ecosystem restoration and economic vitality or add to existing restoration funding in state budgets?90 - The Comprehensive Plan Update contains seven objectives and notes that funding for these objectives will not be equally distributed.91 How will the funding be distributed?
+Are the objectives prioritized? - Is the Comprehensive Plan Update prioritizing ecological activities over economic activities? - Will the concept of ecosystem services be used to determine the priority of projects to be implemented?
 If so, how will the assessment of ecosystem services be conducted?